 The list/menu of key “costs” and “benefits” proposed by the model are based on national research reports, developed for partners' countries (such as Slovakia, Portugal, Greece, Bulgaria, Italy and Spain), highlighted the SMEs' needs and their national apprenticeship system.

 What is ROI?

 ROI is the calculation that compares the value of outcomes (changes as a result of an activity) to the value of the resources needed to create them.

 Presented as a ratio, the value of outcomes is divided by the value of resources required to create them.
 The results of the calculation demonstrate the efficiency of an investment or activity.
-This can aid decision making by highlighting if an investment provides a positive return, and if there is more than option, it can help decide which option provides the greatest return.
+This can support the decision-making process by highlighting if an investment provides a positive return, and if there is more than one option, it can help decide which option provides the greatest return.